flatcar-archive/flatcar-docs/docs/installing/community-platforms/vultr.md

 Go to My Servers > Startup Scripts > Add Startup Script, select type "PXE", and input your script.
 Be sure to replace the cloud-config-url with that of the shell script you created above.

-Additional reading can be found at [Booting Flatcar Container Linux with iPXE](booting-with-ipxe) and [Embedded scripts for iPXE](http://ipxe.org/embed).
+Additional reading can be found at [Booting Flatcar Container Linux with iPXE][booting-with-ipxe] and [Embedded scripts for iPXE](http://ipxe.org/embed).

 ## Create the VPS